Careers

 Employment Opportunities with the Delaware Highlands Conservancy

-Based in Beach Lake, Pennsylvania (with field offices in Jeffersonville, New York and Lackawaxen, Pennsylvania) the Delaware Highlands Conservancy is an accredited land trust dedicated to conserving the natural heritage and quality of life in the Upper Delaware River region in partnership with the region’s landowners and communities.
-This region encompasses Pike and Wayne Counties, Pennsylvania and Sullivan and Delaware Counties, New York.
-Established in 1994, the Conservancy has helped to protect more than 18,900 acres throughout the region.
+Delaware Highlands Conservancy, headquartered in Beach Lake, Pennsylvania, is an accredited land trust dedicated to conserving the forests, farmland, clean waters, and wildlife habitat of the Upper Delaware River region for present and future generations and to fostering environmental stewardship through community engagement.
+This region encompasses Sullivan and Delaware Counties, New York and Pike and Wayne Counties, Pennsylvania.
+Established in 1994, the Conservancy has helped to protect more than 19,000 acres throughout the region.

 Position is open until filled.

 Delaware Highlands Conservancy, Inc. is an equal opportunity employer.
-All decisions with respect to hiring are made without regard to race, color, religion, age, gender, sex, sexual orientation, national origin, ancestry, or disability.
+All decisions with respect to hiring are made without regard to race, color, religion, age, sex, national origin, ancestry, or disability.
 Decisions are made solely upon the basis of qualifications as related to the requirements of the job.

-For more information on the Conservancy, please visit us online at www.DelawareHighlands.org.
+For more information on the Conservancy, please visit us at www.delawarehighlands.org.

-To apply, please send cover letter and resume to:
+To apply, please send cover letter and resume with subject line: Stewardship Intern to:

 Diane Rosencrance, Executive Director